SC (FR) Application No. 179/2016

 Environmental Foundation Limited v.
 Anura Wijepala, Chairman Ceylon Electricity Board and 15 others

-On September 13th ,when this matter was taken up before the Honourable Chief Justice in Supreme Court, Deputy Solicitor General Mr. Sanjaya Rajaratnam, appearing for the 1st to the 8th Respondents informed Court he had received instructions from Dr. A. Batagoda, the Secretary to the Ministry of Power & Renewable Energy Sri Lanka that the proposed Coal Power Plant would not be initiated in Sampur, leading to the case being withdrawn.
+On September 13th 2016,when this matter was taken up before the Honourable Chief Justice of the Supreme Court, Deputy Solicitor General Mr. Sanjaya Rajaratnam, appearing for the 1st to the 8th Respondents informed Court he had received instructions from Dr. A. Batagoda, the Secretary to the Ministry of Power & Renewable Energy Sri Lanka that the proposed Coal Power Plant would not be initiated in Sampur, leading to the case being withdrawn in 2016.

-Find out about the case in detail http://efl.lk/portfolio/halting-the-coal-power-plant-in-sampur/
+Find out about the case in detail https://efl.lk/portfolio/halting-the-coal-power-plant-in-sampur/

 Significance of the case